OctopusDeploy/LdapAuthenticationProvider/README.md

 This project is built using GitHub actions.
 A NuGet package is created and pushed to Octopus Deploy, where it is deployed to NuGet repositories.

+## Testing

+Integration testing against Microsoft ActiveDirectory and OpenLdap using known test data is used to validate behaviour - see [here](source/Ldap.Integration.Tests/README.md) for more details.

 ## Issues

 Please see [Contributing](CONTRIBUTING.md)